 - Exceptional mitigating circumstances, details of which were, for good reason, not previously available to the appropriate assessment board.

 Disagreement with a decision made by an assessment board or panel does not of itself, form grounds for an appeal.

 You can find more information in the student guide: Academic Appeals – An Overview for Students.
 There is also a published booklet available.

 You must make any appeal after the formal publication of results or receipt of panel decision letter.

 Your appeal submission must include a completed Academic Appeal form as well as your independent supporting evidence.
-All items must be submitted by the deadline stated in your results information or decision letter.
+You must submit your completed form and evidence by the deadline stated in your results information or decision letter.

 For further information and advice please contact:

 Student Cases team in Academic Registry, for any process queries

 Edge Hill Students’ Union Advice Centre, for independent advice and representation

 Office of the Independent Adjudicator for Higher Education (OIA)